tomasgil123/f_experts_reports/dashboard/dashboard_text/couleur_nature/texts.md

 <!-- Competitors: Review analysis -->
 #

-__General Trends:__ Most competitors have over 50 reviews.
+__General Trends:__ There's a noticeable discrepancy in the number of reviews among competitors, ranging from very few to a substantial amount.

-__Notable Exception:__ Sevya Handmade stands out with over 700 reviews.
+__Notable Exception:__ Couleur Nature is the brand with most reviews, over 90.

-__Rating Overview:__ All competitors maintain high ratings, averaging above 4.8 stars.
+__Rating Overview:__ All competitors maintain high ratings, averaging above 5 stars.

-__Noteworthy Point:__ The trend in Sevya Handmade's reviews is declining, indicating a decrease in sales or a reduction in the frequency of customer feedback compared to previous periods.
+__Noteworthy Point:__ Bodrum is yet to garner any reviews.
+Additionally, Atelier Saucier and Mode Living have received only 6 and 2 reviews respectively in the past year.

 #